Yves-AB/Scripting-project-2/README.txt

 5) Next before i started finding the valid domains and subdomains, i created a method that searches for the valid files.
 However i did not do its regex immediatly so i continued on with my code without  finding the files

 6) Next i created 2 arrays.
 1 to store the directories and one to store the subdirectories.
 After that i had a problem with finding the matches and did not know how to check for the valid dirs and subdomains using the files u sent us.
 So after googling it and checking youtube and checking for help on the python website.
 I was able to come up with a pattern that matches the valid domains and subdomains on the url ( i wasnt aware of what requests.get(url) does )

+7) At this point i had still not done the method that gets the valid files .
+So after finding the matches for the domains and subdomains i created new files to store the values in .